Powersaurus/flutton/README.md

 # flutton
-pico-8-based low-code game engine using flags+buttons
+Flags, buttons, why not both? flutton! pico-8-based low-code game engine using flags+buttons

 ### Aim/Motivation
 I watched my son create sprites and place them in the pico-8 map editor, he then wanted to turn it into a game and this wasn't immediately possible.
 This is my attempt to change that - using mostly the pico-8 sprite flags to give different sprites behaviours and meanings.
 I hope it lets people without coding experience to turn pictures into playable games.